-In this new and empowered state of being, we are intentional, aware and able to recognise as innocent and misguided, the subconscious urge to keep intact and protect the conditioned self and see that we have the option to turn towards truth, compassion, connection and presence when we are feeling compelled to return to past states of being and behaviour.
+In this new and empowered state of being, we are intentional, aware and able to recognise as innocent and misguided, the urge to keep intact and protect the conditioned self and see that we have the option to turn towards truth, compassion, connection and presence when we are feeling compelled to return to past states of being and action.
 We always have access to clarity.
 At any time, we can start to identify the unhelpful beliefs that are guiding us so that we stop playing small or safe and start exploring and expanding into our potential.
 Clarity allows us to differentiate between what we really want and are capable of and what limited thinking claims is safest, possible or most realistic for us.

-Absolute clarity is the experience of truth, it is balance and harmony and absolute wellness.
+Absolute clarity is the experience of truth, it is balance and harmony and wellness.
 The experience of total clarity is freedom.

 We always have the ability to see things differently.
-In clarity we know a lightness of being that comes from non attachment to limited perceptions and expressions of self.
+In clarity, we know a lightness of being that comes from non attachment to limited perceptions and expressions of self.
 Clarity is the vibration of total wellbeing.
 In wellbeing, we are whole, pure, powerfully conscious, alive to our gifts and aware of what truly is.
 Total clarity is the experience of consciousness, connection to and with the intelligence of life, a state of knowing that is clear and certain, that opens us up, energises us and fills us with feelings of love, peace, knowledge and awareness.

-It is by inhabiting this space, by aligning with, investing in, identifying with and inhabiting this state of being that we become free from believing we are the suffering caused by limited thinking and begin to invest in and energise an expansive and transformative experience of who we really are.
-In clarity, we find that the realisation of the love that we are balances, restores and gives life to us, that the light of love elevates us into states of health and wholeness, illuminating and amplifying our ability to experience oneness, truth and a purity of self beyond what we have been taught to believe in.
+It is by inhabiting this space, by aligning with, investing in, identifying with and inhabiting this state of being, that we become free from believing we are the suffering caused by limited thinking and begin to invest in and energise an expansive and transformative experience of who we really are.
+In clarity, we find that the realisation of the love that we are balances, restores and gives life to us, that the light of love elevates us into states of health and wholeness, illuminating and amplifying our ability to experience oneness, truth and a purity of self beyond what we have been conditioned or programmed to believe in.

-Love, clearness, pureness, brightness is peace in every sense, a clarity of being that is ascension, a dissolving into the Divine.
+Love, clearness, pureness, vitality, is peace in every sense, a clarity of self that is ascension, a dissolving into the Divine.
 It is absolute truth and inner wellness.
 When we allow the loving intelligence of life to be known to us, we have nothing to do other than allow consciousness to make available to us our truest state of being.
 In this state of wholeness and grace, intuitive, organic, natural living is effortless and a new way of being is accessible for us to immerse ourselves in more and more deeply.
 From this space and experience of clearness, we can witness the choice we have to return to past ways of thinking and being or remain clear and light as we take steps to investigate how we can allow ourselves to keep expanding into clarity.

-To find out what we really want in life, we have to find out who we really are and in order to do this we need to separate from the ideas, beliefs, behaviour and states of being that are familiar but guiding us away from realising truth and clearness so that we can uncover and open up to something other than what the conditioned, programmed, limited offers us.
+To find out what we really want in life, we have to find out who we really are and in order to do this, we need to separate from the ideas, beliefs, behaviour and states of being that are familiar but guiding us away from realising truth and clearness so that we can uncover and open up to something other than what the conditioned, programmed, limited offers us.
 Connecting with and being guided by our natural inclination to be clear and take clear action is what sees us refusing to any longer engage with and follow thoughts and beliefs that lead us to contraction and stagnation.